 When a player declares she no longer wishes to participate on a team whose roster she has signed, that player must return all equipment, uniforms and similar items that were distributed to the player specifically for the that season.
 The player must return these items within 7 days after notifying the team manager, either verbally or in writing, of her intention not to play.
 All monies that the player has deposited with the team or has earned as part of fundraising campaigns will remain with the team.

 Once all the items have been returned to the old team, the manager of that team must sign the player's PRF.
-By signing that form, the manager
+By signing that form, the manager is

-team, but rather to signify that the manager has received all required equipment and that the player is leaving in good standing.
+but rather to signify that the manager has received all required equipment and that the player is leaving in good standing.

-Financial arrangements between the player and team, whether unfulfilled or perceived to be unfulfilled, are irrelevant to the player release
+Financial arrangements between the player and team, whether unfulfilled or perceived to be unfulfilled, are irrelevant to the player release process,

-process, as it is the responsibility of the team to ensure that all money due is collected from the player on a timely basis.
+as it is the responsibility of the team to ensure that all money due is collected from the player on a timely basis.